JulianRuano/software_engineering_II_lessons/design_patterns/behavior/observer.md

 }
 ```

-The ConcreteSubject and ConcreteObserver classes are directly coupled, which causes the aforementioned problems related to coupling, difficulty in adding or modifying observers and code duplication.
+The `ConcreteSubjec` and `ConcreteObserver` classes are directly coupled, which causes the aforementioned problems related to coupling, difficulty in adding or modifying observers and code duplication.

 ## 🙂 Solution

-To solve this problem, we can implement the Observer pattern using interfaces for Subject and Observer.
+To solve this problem, we can implement the Observer pattern using interfaces for `Subject` and `Observer`.

-This allows decoupling the ConcreteSubject and ConcreteObserver classes, which facilitates the addition or modification of observers and avoids code duplication.
-The Observer pattern also improves code flexibility and maintainability, since changes to the Subject or Observer will not directly affect the other parts of the code.
+This allows decoupling the `ConcreteSubject` and `ConcreteObserver` classes, which facilitates the addition or modification of observers and avoids code duplication.
+The Observer pattern also improves code flexibility and maintainability, since changes to the `Subject` or `Observer` will not directly affect the other parts of the code.

 ```Java
 // Interfaz Observer